sockethub/sockethub/README.md

   * redis server

-  You will need to have a redis server up and running.
+  You will need to have a redis server (version 2.x or greater) up and running.

+  NOTE: **version 2.x** or greater required as Sockethub makes extensive use of the `BRPOP` command.

   * node.js package dependencies